jeancarl/tjbot-labs/conversational-robot/nodejs/README.md

     ![](assets/1.16.png)

 18. Replace the placeholder `/* Step #18 */` with the following code.
-This code will pass the text that was transcribed with the Watson Speech to Text service to the Watson Conversation service to understand and analyze.
+This code will pass the text that was transcribed with the Watson Speech to Text service to the Watson Assistant service to understand and analyze.

     ```
       tj.converse(workspaceId, text, response => {